 Kudos on a project done well!!
 Don’t forget to switch on the circuit breaker to turn the power back on.

 Is It Safe To Remove Wattage Limiter In Ceiling Fan?

-Yes, it is absolutely safe to remove wattage limiter from the ceiling fan.
+Yes, it is absolutely safe to remove ceiling fan wattage limiter.
 Ensure that the circuit breaker is turned off before you dirty your hands.
-One precautionary measure… DO NOT overload the ceiling fan system with bulbs.
+One precautionary measure.
+DO NOT overload the ceiling fan system with bulbs.

 You might have to cut off a couple of connectors that come with the fan and use some twisted caps instead.
-You need to work with the wires, so ensure power is turned OFF!!
+You need to work to remove ceiling fan current limiter the wires, so ensure power is turned OFF!!

 The pull chain switch usually has two wires, let us call them A and B. Connect the hot wire from the light connection to wire A, using a twist connector.
 Wire B is connected to another twist connector.

 Both neutral wires are connected to the twist connectors.
 You are all set!!